Look Inside Your Eggs

 What you will need to candle eggs is a small flashlight or candler and a dark space like a closet.

-Using a flashlight small enough that the entire egg covers the end the light comes out of, place the egg lit flashlight.
+If you will be using a flashlight ensure that it is small enough that the entire egg covers the end of the flashlight that the light comes out of.
 If an embryo has started to develop, you should be able to see veins, and depending on the age, you may even see the embryo moving!
 If the egg is golden yellow and clear inside with no veins, it isn’t developing.
 Dud eggs should be discarded.
 Not eaten, and do not leave them in the incubator as if it spoils, it can ruin the fertile eggs.

 Found in “Keeping Healthy Chickens” by Carissa Bonham , book available for purchase through the Purely Poultry Website.